How Subscribers See a Broadcast

 Some of the most common features you can include in the broadcast are buttons, galleries, and quick replies.
-This is what the broadcast containing them is going to look like from a user’s perspective:

 Autoposting and What It Looks Like To Users

-Activating this awesome feature enables you to connect your ManyChat account to other web sources you use, and automatically broadcast all the content to your Facebook subscribers.
+Activating this awesome feature allows you to connect your ManyChat account to other web sources you use, and automatically broadcast all the content to your Facebook subscribers.
 Once a new post appears on your website, Twitter, other linked Facebook page or YouTube, your subscribers will be notified about it by the bot.
 Below is what Autoposting messages look like depending on the source they’re sent from.

 Your tweet is sent to subscribers in the form of a text message.
-Don’t forget to mention your Twitter username or leave other hints for people to know what these messages are coming from.
+Don’t forget to mention your Twitter username or leave other hints for people to know where these messages are coming from.

 Every new post on your website is sent to your Facebook subscribers via a message and looks like a card with a heading, first sentence preview and a link to the source at the bottom.
 Once the link is clicked, a user instantly gets to the post on the source website.

 NOTE: The link to the source website appears to your subscribers as “manychat.com”.
 This happens because it’s automatically changed by Card URL Shortener.

 Pro Plan users can disable link shortening in Settings.
 Please note that with link shortening disabled, ManyChat won’t be able to provide the Click-Through Rate (CTR) data.